JaniraHuescaQA/qaportfolio/README.md

-# qaportfolio
+# Portfolio
-This is my  for QA projects
+This is my portfolio for QA projects